 As in Part A, set up a shared memory buffer.
-This time there is no mode member in the block structure.
-Instead, set up appropriate signal handlers so the producer and consumer can signal each other when it is their turn.
+This time there is no mode member in the move structure.
+Instead, set up appropriate signal handlers so the processes can signal each other when it is their turn.
 For example, after the producer finishes writing the buffer, it should signal the consumer that the buffer can be read.
 It then waits for a signal from the consumer that the buffer has been read.
 The consumer reads the buffer when it receives a signal from the producer, and signals the producer when the buffer has been read.
 Use SIGUSR1 for both signals.
-You may find it useful to set up the producer's signal handler before the fork, and have the consumer signal the producer when it has set up its signal handler and is ready to start.
+You may find it useful to set up the parent's signal handler before the fork, and have the child signal the parent when it has set up its signal handler and is ready to start.
 Enclose all code specific to Part B within "#ifdef SIGNAL" blocks.